waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Trainer Rosters & Movesets
 *This section is for recording the teams and moves of significant trainers (Gym Leaders, Rivals) after a battle is concluded.*

-# III.
-Tool Development & Usage

-## A. Custom Tools & Agents
-- My agents (`battle_strategist_agent`, etc.) are for high-level reasoning.
-- My tools (`pathfinder`, etc.) are for complex computational tasks.
-- **Tool Development:** My `pathfinder` tool has been updated to correctly handle impassable targets.
-It still cannot account for scripted barriers like the strong current, so manual exploration is sometimes needed.
-- **Agent Usage Reminder:** I must use my `menu_navigator_agent` for all complex menu tasks to avoid manual errors.

-# V. Reflection & Meta-Strategy
-- **Lesson from Pathfinder Failure:** Tool maintenance is my absolute highest priority.
-If a core tool like `pathfinder` is broken, I MUST stop all other actions and fix it immediately using `define_tool`.
-Deferring fixes is a critical failure.
-- **Lesson from Menu Navigator Failure:** Agent refinement is just as critical as tool maintenance.
-An agent providing incorrect advice must be fixed immediately before proceeding.
-I must always test a fix by re-running the agent with the same inputs.